Career Peer Mentors

 - Accurately manage funding for group meetings with students including lunches, coffee breaks, snacks, etc.

-- Maintain contact with students throughout the Fall 2018 and Spring 2019 semesters through email
+- Maintain contact with students throughout the Fall and Spring Semesters

 Benefits of being a Career Peer Mentor:

 - LEAD 999 will be placed on your transcript (non-credit leadership recognition)